Henry George: Legacy

 In 1894, six congressmen representing four states voted in favor of a single tax amendment to the Wilson–Gorman Tariff Act.
 They were, clockwise from top left:

 Michael D. Harter of Ohio, Tom L. Johnson of Ohio, James G. Maguire of California, J. De Witt Warner of New York, Charles Tracey of New York, and Jerry Simpson of Kansas.

 Henry George's ideas on politics and economics had enormous influence in his time.
 His ideas gave rise to the economic philosophy now known as Georgism.
 However, his influence slowly waned through the 20th century.
 Nonetheless, it would be difficult to overstate George's impact on turn-of-the-century reform movements and intellectual culture.
 George's self-published Progress and Poverty was the first popular economics text and one of the most widely printed books ever written.
 The book's explosive worldwide popularity is often marked as the beginning of the Progressive Era and various political parties, clubs, and charitable organizations around the world were founded on George's ideas.
 George's message attracts support widely across the political spectrum, including labor union activists, socialists, anarchists, libertarians, reformers, conservatives, and wealthy investors.
 As a result, Henry George is still claimed as a primary intellectual influence by both classical liberals and socialists.
 Edwin Markham expressed a common sentiment when he said, "Henry George has always been to me one of the supreme heroes of humanity."

 A large number of famous individuals, particularly Progressive Era figures, claim inspiration from Henry George's ideas.
 John Peter Altgeld wrote that George "made almost as great an impression on the economic thought of the age as Darwin did on the world of science."
 José Martí wrote, "Only Darwin in the natural sciences has made a mark comparable to George's on social science."
 In 1892, Alfred Russel Wallace stated that George's Progress and Poverty was "undoubtedly the most remarkable and important book of the present century," implicitly placing it above even The Origin of Species, which he had earlier helped develop and publicize.

 Franklin D. Roosevelt praised George as "one of the really great thinkers produced by our country" and bemoaned the fact that George's writings were not better known and understood.
 George's views influenced the New Deal.

-Yet even several decades earlier, William Jennings Bryan wrote that George's genius had reached the global reading public and that he "was one of the foremost thinkers of the world."
+In 1897, William Jennings Bryan wrote that George's genius had reached and affected the global reading public, and that he "was one of the foremost thinkers of the world."
 Former President Rutherford B. Hayes said of him:

 Henry George is strong when he portrays the rottenness of the present system.
 We are, to say the least, not yet ready for his remedy.
 We may reach and remove the difficulty by changes in the laws regulating corporations, descents of property, wills, trusts, taxation, and a host of other important interests, not omitting lands and other property.